SergeantWiley/NeuralVal/README.md

 `image_name,xmin,ymin,xmax,ymax,Label`

-This format is required for the Neural Val custom dataset class to works.
+This format is required for the Neural Val custom dataset class to work.
 To load such a dataset, use the code

 ```python
 dataset,train_loader = modelDataset.load_dataset('MaskImages','annotations.csv')